chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 I launched a new version of my website on Halloween after working on it for a while whenever I had time, and shared it on Twitter (RIP, [I've migrated to Mastodon](https://{{ metadata.author.mastodonInstance }}/@{{ metadata.author.mastodon }})).
 I have a strong distaste for being “in the spotlight” but it got so many nice comments, including from people I really look up to, so I’ll accept it for a short moment.
 Let’s call it a Halloween costume: Extroverted Chris!

 {% gallery %}
-{% localimage "site-themes.jpg", "A cropped view of the chriskirknielsen.com homepage with all 5 themes applied, each shown as a partial slice across the page from left to right: retrowave, retrowave-ish but during daytime, vaporwave, old-school, and dystopian.", "Hey, this is were you are now!" %}
+{% localimage "site-themes.jpg", "A cropped view of the chriskirknielsen.com homepage with all 5 themes applied, each shown as a partial slice across the page from left to right: retrowave, retrowave-ish but during daytime, vaporwave, old-school, and dystopian.", "Hey, this is where you are now!" %}
 {% endgallery %}

 ### Seeing family: not